Road skating: Drafting

-Street skating
+Organized group skates

-Street skating is the practice of roller skating (commonly on inline skates or quad skates) in groups on public roads.
-Street skates can be formal affairs, with prespecified routes, marshals and, at times, police escorts or ad hoc gatherings of like minded individuals.
+Road skating often take place in groups on public roads.
+Such group skates can be formal affairs, with prespecified routes, marshals and, at times, police escorts or ad hoc gatherings of like minded individuals.

-There are organized street skates in a number of cities around the world.
+There are organized group skates in a number of cities around the world.
 Some of the largest are in Paris (the 'Pari Roller'), Munich and Berlin.
-London also has an active street skating scene.
+London also has an active group skating scene.
 LondonSkate runs free events on Wednesday evenings; and a smaller scene can be found in Nottingham.

 Such events may involve several hundred participants, so to minimize disruption to other road users the events are usually operated in coordination with the police and other relevant local authorities, such as bus operators.
 Therefore, the route must be decided in advance.
 Volunteer marshals help to control traffic at busy junctions.
 Their goals are to minimize disruption to all road users and to ensure the safety of the skaters.

 These events are usually free to enter.
 Normally, the only requirement is that each individual skater can keep pace with the rest of the group and can turn and stop safely.
-Participants that don't meet these requirements are usually asked to leave the skate and encouraged to practice their skating skills for a few days and return to the next street skate event.
+Participants that don't meet these requirements are usually asked to leave the skate and encouraged to practice their skating skills for a few days and return to the next group skate event.